tmux/tmux/IMAGE-REDRAW-PLAN.md

 emitted.

 **Gate:** Each test either passes on the baseline or has a documented expected failure.
 Tests must not depend on timing races or visual screenshots.
+The existing edge-case checks introduced by `a4abd616` must pass unchanged on the recovery baseline and establish the semantic compatibility result expected by later gates.

 **Not included:** No redraw implementation changes.